Functional equation, upper bounds and analogue of Lindel\"of hypothesis for the Barnes double zeta function: Proof of Main Results

-Hence we can calculate the integral by counting all the resideues on the whole space.
-Since by the assumption the poles of the integrand are all simple except the origin, we obtain
+Hence we can calculate the integral by counting all the residues on the whole space.
+Since, by the assumption the poles of the integrand are all simple except at the origin, we obtain